dharmafly/pablo-docs/_posts/2175-01-01-collections.md

 ---
+heading: Collections
 category: api
-heading: Collections
 ---

 When creating elements, or selecting SVG and HTML from the page, Pablo encloses these elements within an [array][array]-like "collection".

 Elements are usually manipulated and filtered via the methods on the collection object, although the elements can also be worked with directly.

+## Method chaining

-Methods are generally chainable:
+Collection methods are generally chainable.

     /* Append an <svg> element to an HTML element */ var svg = Pablo(demoElement).svg({